mrghg/agage-archive/notes.md

 ## Site locations

 Prinn et al. (2000) has Adrigole inlet 52m above sea level and Cape Mears, Oregon inlet 32m above sea level.
 Have assumed inlets were 10m high and adjusted ```inlet_base_height``` attribute accordingly.

+## Data cleaning and flagging

+The ALE/GAGE data need additional cleaning flagging from the original files that were prepared by GA Tech.
+The following steps have been applied:

+1. There are some issues with timestamps that have been picked up by Ray Wang.
+These include duplicate stamps, or typos (e.g., 0175 should have been 1759).
+These are noted in ale_gage_timestamp_issues.csv, and are replaced as part of the read_ale_gage function.

+2. There are several data points that need to be flagged.
+Most of these have been found by Ray Wang, in discussion with station PIs over the years, however, for most of them there are no notes as to which points need to be removed.
+To identify them, I compared my processing to Ray Wang's files in ```wang_compare.ipynb```.
+The points that have been flagged are in ```data_exclude.xlsx```, including several additional points that weren't found by Ray (e.g., duplicate timestamps that weren't picked up).
+Ray's files are included in the "ancilliary" data folder.

+3. The ALE/GAGE data have a "P" flag for pollution events as identified by the GA Tech algorithm.
+I'd rather not have non-measurement data in the public files, so have removed these.
+We can create a separate set of files with pollution flags, if needed.

 ## References
 Cunnold, D. M., Prinn, R. G., Rasmussen, R. A., Simmonds, P. G., Alyea, F. N., Cardelino, C. A., Crawford, A. J., Fraser, P. J., and Rosen, R. D.: The Atmospheric Lifetime Experiment 3.
 Lifetime Methodology and Application to Three Years of CFCl3 Data, Journal of Geophysical Research, 88, 8379–8400, https://doi.org/10.1029/JC088iC13p08379, 1983.